arthurdayton116/blog-site/README.md

 Enabling local development

 This proves it can be done but also highlights the hard part that is the value you have to be able to deliver on

+Configuring linters and code editors

+Begining to think about where team boundries might be